DomIRC/domirc.github.io/registration/index.md

 If your account name doesn't match any name in the TXT record or if the record is badly formatted, channel registration **will** fail.
 We advise you to remove the TXT record once your channels are all registered in order to prevent channel theft if your account is dropped.
-You may register any related sub-channel (*e.g.* #domain.tld/staff), the DNS check will be performed every time.
+You may register any related sub-channel (*e.g.* #domain.tld/staff) as well, the DNS check will be performed every time.

 ### Group channels